mobizt/FirebaseClient/README.md

 The `Web API Key` is used in all `custom token`, `ID token` authentications that used via the `CustomAuth`, `UserAuth`, `CustomToken` and `IDToken` provider classes and it was assign to the `API_KEY` in the exampless.

-At the `Authentication` page, under `Sigm-in method` tab, other Sign-in providers can be added.
+At the `Authentication` page, under `Sign-in method` tab, other Sign-in providers can be added.

 To add `Anonymous` sign-in provider, click at `Add new provider` button.